Acaree/NinjaCat/docs/README.md

 Ninja Cat is a platformer Game where you can be a NINJA CAT!

-It's a videogame made in the subject of development in Citm (Centre de la imatge i la Tecnologia Multimèdia)
+It's a videogame made in the subject of development in Citm (Centre de la imatge i la Tecnologia Multimedia)

 We made this project in 4 months, and the objective was learning new programation techniques.